Skip to main content

 Charting Your Own Course

-You now possess a clearer map of the legal landscape that surrounds your personal in the workplace.
+You now possess a clearer map of the legal landscape that surrounds your personal health information in the workplace.
 This knowledge is more than an academic exercise.
 It is a set of tools that empowers you to navigate your own path toward vitality with intention and confidence.

 Understanding the principles of voluntary participation and the limits on incentives allows you to engage with any wellness initiative on your own terms.
 It affirms your right to hold your biological blueprint ∞ your hormonal signatures, your metabolic markers, your genetic code ∞ as a private document, to be shared and interpreted within a circle of trust that you define.